analogsenses/source/source/_posts/2015-07-07-learning-to-work-with-models-in-photography.markdown

 ---
 layout: post
 title: "Learning to work with models in photography"
-date: 2015-07-07 16:15:05 +0200
+date: 2015-07-07 19:15:05 +0200
 comments: true
 categories:
 - Digital Life
 - Photography
-description: "Working with models can be intimidating, but with the right preparation it’s something you can control."
+description: "UPDATED 07/08.
+Working with models can be intimidating, but with the right preparation it’s something you can control."
 ---

 It’s no secret that working with models in photography can be challenging.
 One of the most interesting aspects of the photography course I took over the past few months was the chance to work with experienced models in a controlled environment.
 That was a great way to learn how to interact with them in a professional way and, more importantly, how to take the reins of a shoot in order to direct the session and get the results _you_ want.